atlarge-research/wta-tools/submodules/wta-tools/README.md

-## This script (wta-tools) is based on the work of Laurens Versluis[@lfdversluis](https://github.com/lfdversluis) and [@JaroAmsterdam](https://github.com/JaroAmsterdam)
+## wta-tools is based on the work of Laurens Versluis[@lfdversluis](https://github.com/lfdversluis) and [@JaroAmsterdam](https://github.com/JaroAmsterdam)
-## The github repo for the original script: https://github.com/atlarge-research/wta-tools
+## The github repo for the script: https://github.com/atlarge-research/wta-tools

 # wta-tools
-This directory provides the tool for validating the Spark plugin parquet output in the WTA format.
+wta-tools validates the Spark plugin parquet output in the WTA format.
 You can find the WTA format schema at: https://wta.atlarge-research.com/traceformat.html

 ## Running wta-tools
-The instructions below are meant for running tool in any environment.
+The instructions below are meant for running the tool in any environment.

 ### Requirements
 Ensure that you have the following tools installed and environment path variables set: